jdermont/Reversi-MCTS-Android/README.md

 ## Reversi
 - implemented as bitboard, on Xiaomi Redmi 3S generates about 7500 games per thread per second, from the beginning

+The code for bitboard and cpu/mcts are written in pure java so they can be taken freely and used elsewhere, not only android.
+The android code is partly written in kotlin.

 The AI strength tested against KDE's kreversi.
 A 1 second 4 threads (or ~30000 games from the beginning) often beats the "very hard" of kreversi and sometimes the "extremely hard".
 It's neat considering almost no heuristics typical to Reversi is written.